By Steve & Tamami Laser

 The dynamic boat-tail, forged by the rear quarter panels, makes the concept look like it’s moving when standing still.
 Transparent acrylic is used to generate sneak-previews inside the spoiler, headlights and camera monitoring system, focusing attention to the “functional beauty” of each element.

 Like the 45 EV concept, and future Ioniq brand production models, Prophecy rides on the E-GMP dedicated EV platform.
 The stretched cabin offers a comfortable and inviting lifestyle space for passengers.

 The Prophecy concept features design elements inspired by aeronautics.
 For example, joysticks replace a conventional steering wheel.
 One is positioned on the center console, allowing the driver to pivot the car left and right, while another, mounted on the door trim, controls seating positions and other functions.
 (These are not likely transferrable to the roadgoing Ioniq 6 which is expected to have a steering wheel.)

 The dash is configured for improved functionality and comfort.
 It swivels, providing more useable interior space.
 A curved screen offers access to panoramic displays in the entertainment mode, and key dynamic vehicle monitoring elements in the driving mode.

 Note: Concept and prototype vehicles shown in this story.
 Future production models, features, specifications, and launch timing is subject to change without notice

-News source, photos and videos courtesy of Hyundai Motor Company, Hyundai Motor Europe HQ, and Hyundai Motor America
+News source and photos courtesy of Hyundai Motor Company, Hyundai Motor Europe HQ, and Hyundai Motor America

 Story (commentary) © 2020 CarNichiWa.com